philipprus/r-payment-gateway/README.md

 ### Mock server

 As part of the simulation there is a mock server that you will have to work against.
 In order to make sure things are as smooth as possible we've made sure that upon accessing the `/healthcheck` endpoint we're also checking whether the mock server is accessible.
-If it fails please **contact your interviewer ASAP**.

 **Good luck!**